DQL Function Reference¶

 Result Example:

-Note: Returns multiple rows, each containing one distinct value.
+Note: Returns multiple rows, each containing a distinct value.

-Gets distinct values of a field according to a collapse strategy, retaining the last value of other fields during deduplication.
+Gets distinct values of a field by collapse strategy, and retains the last value of other fields during deduplication.

 Syntax: